-HEUNI, as part of an European consortium, has received funding from the EU Commission’s REC-fund for a project titled "Co-creating a Counselling Method for Refugee Women GBV Victims".
+HEUNI, as part of an European consortium, has received funding from the European Union’s Rights, Equality and Citizenship Programme (2014-2020) for a project titled "Co-creating a Counselling Method for Refugee Women GBV Victims".
 The overall objective of the project is to inform and support refugee women who have been victims of gender based violence and to improve their access to services.
 The project started in November 2017 and continues until 2019.

 The Government of Finland has appointed Natalia Ollus as the Director of the European Institute for Crime Prevention and Control, affiliated with the United Nations (HEUNI) as of the beginning of 2018.
 The Director’s term of office is three years.

 A new article by HEUNI researcher Minna Viuhko is published in the International Journal of Comparative and Applied Criminal Justice.

 The European Institute for Crime Prevention and Control, affiliated with the UN (HEUNI) and the Scandinavian Research Council for Criminology (NSfK) invite participants to a seminar on the exploitation of undocumented migrants in Europe with a focus on the Nordic Countries.
 The seminar takes place in Helsinki on 12-13 April, 2018.
 The travel costs of participants will be covered by the organizers.